-Coming in Fall 2019: So happy to report that Tim & I are working hard on another joint book project.
+Coming in Spring 2020: So happy to report that Tim & I are working hard on another joint book project.
 This time, we’re updating an existing title called Guide to the Natchez Trace Parkway for Menasha Ridge Press.

 So much has changed since the 2nd edition was published in 2011, and we’re having a blast discovering all the Trace has to offer.
 We’ve traveled all 444 miles—from Nashville, Tennessee, to Natchez, Mississippi—and have so much to share from our adventures.
 Stay tuned for more photos and tidbits as we get closer to our release date!